Skip to main content

 So, it’s important to know how to try and prevent falling prey to phishing attempts.

-Sullivan offers these tips to protect yourself:
+Sullivan and Dionne offered these tips to protect yourself:

 • Use strong, unique passwords for each of your online identities.
 Never re-use the same password for multiple online identities.
 Choose different letters, numbers and symbols and avoid using anything familiar that others can publicly research about you, such as your date of birth or a pet's name.